mmolch/gcc-glibc2.15/README.md

 ## What is this good for?
-I haven't found a suitable bloat-free Linux C++ build environment for me yet, so I created one.
+I wanted a compact, portable CMake/GCC toolchain which doesn't require me to install all kinds of packages in my Linux systems.

 Requirements:
  * Compiled libraries and executables have to be able to run on (almost) all distributions that are still in use